danibram/time-tracker-cli/README.md

     -h, --help     output usage information
     -V, --version  output the version number
-    --updateDB     Bool to update the db
+    --updateDB     Update the db if its neccesary
 ```

 - To start a task run: